md685-njit/Assignment-1/A1_HANDOUT.md

 ## What you need

-- A 64-bit computer on which you can install software: Windows 11, or Windows 10 version 22H2; one of the three most recent versions of macOS; or Linux.
-Docker needs at least 8 GB of memory on Windows and 4 GB on a Mac, hardware virtualization turned on, and several gigabytes of free disk space.
-- Python 3.14, Docker Desktop (Docker Engine on Linux), Git, and a code editor.
+-Python 3.14, Docker Desktop (Docker Engine on Linux), Git, and a code editor.
 Visual Studio Code is a good free choice.
 Any Python from 3.11 through 3.14 works.
 Python 3.15 does not work with this harness yet, because a library it depends on has not caught up.
 - A GitHub account.
 The repository you create for this assignment is public, so anyone can read it.
 - An OpenAI API account with prepaid credit.
 A ChatGPT subscription does not include API use.
 OpenAI's smallest credit purchase is $5, and at the prices OpenAI listed in September 2026 the full experiment uses well under one dollar of it.